danielegrattarola/keras-gat/README.md

 This is a Keras implementation of the Graph Attention Network (GAT) model presented by Veličković et. al (2017, https://arxiv.org/abs/1710.10903).

-## Premise
-This code implements the exact model and experimental setup described in the paper, but I haven't been able to reproduce their exact results yet.
-I get really close, but I can't fit eight attention heads at the same time on my laptop's GPU.

-Ideally the model should reach a 83.5% accuracy on the Cora dataset, with the experimental setup described in the paper and implemented in the code (140 training nodes, 500 validation nodes, 1000 test nodes).
-If you manage to run the same setup of the paper, let me know your results.

 ## Acknowledgements
 I have no affiliation with the authors of the paper and I am implementing this code for non-commercial reasons.